Quantum Fluctuations in Electrical Multiport Linear Systems: General Formulae for Linear Systems

 The scattering response encodes all the information about the system, e.g. a network is lossless when $\msf{S}$ is unitary, or reciprocal (time-reversal invariant) when $\msf{S}=\msf{S}^T$.
 Other common descriptions of multiport linear systems are the impedance $\msZ=R(1-\msf{S})^{-1}(1+\msf{S})$ and admittance $\msf{Y}=\msf{Z}^{-1}$ matrices that relate voltages and currents, or fluxes and charges at the output ports as $\bPhi(s)=\msf{Z}(s)\bQ(s)$~\cite{Pozar:2009}.
-Here, and in the rest of the article we assume charges and fluxes at initial times to be zero.
-It is however well known that immittance descriptions of linear devices do not always exist, such that working with $\msf{S}$ is sometimes unavoidable \cite{Carlin:1964,Pozar:2009}.
-This happens whenever the $\mathsf{S}$ matrix has $+1$ and $-1$ eigenvalues.
+Here, and in the rest of the article, we assume charges and fluxes at initial times to be zero.
+It is however well known that immittance descriptions of linear devices, reciprocal or not, do not always exist, so that working with $\msf{S}$ is sometimes unavoidable \cite{Carlin:1964,Pozar:2009}.
+Mathematically, this is a consequence of voltage and/or current constraints at the ports, and it happens whenever the $\mathsf{S}$ matrix has $+1$ and $-1$ eigenvalues, corresponding to very particular phase differences in signals passing through the system from port $i$ to port $j$.
+For example, ideal circulators with even number of ports, even number of ``$+1$" and ``$-1$" entries admit only an $\msS$ representation~\cite{ParraRodriguez:2019}.
+These situations can be handled properly and exactly, as described in section \ref{Sec:Singular_Smat}, due to the universal equivalence of, on the hand, scattering responses with, on the other, lower-rank immitances filtered by a network of ideal transformers.
+In what follows we assume that such an analysis has been already performed.